 In addition, the following penalties may also be incurred upon conviction:

-• Two points on your California DMV record; Commercial drivers will receive 3 points on their California DMV record - the points will remain on your DMV record for up to seven (7) years.
+• Two points on your California DMV record - the points will remain on your DMV record for up to seven (7) years.

 • A judge, at his or her discretion, has the authority to suspend your driver's license for up to 30 days, even on a first offense; on a second or third offense within a three or five year period respectively, the Department of Motor Vehicle's will issue a license suspension or a restricted right to drive for 6 months (second offense) or 1 year (third offense) - this suspension or restriction is mandatory under California Vehicle Code section 13355.

 • You are NOT eligible to attend traffic school for this violation.

 • Insurance Penalties: The negligent operator points added to your DMV record are serious, because most insurance companies consider not only the points incurred, but the way in which they were incurred - speeding in excess of 100 MPH.

 Mandatory Court Appearance:

 You will also be required to make a mandatory appearance in the Superior Court in which your case is assigned.
 For example, if you are cited anywhere in the high desert area of the I-15 or I-40 freeways, you will be required to appear in the Barstow Superior Court - whether or not you plan to contest the traffic ticket.
 You will not have the option of just posting your bail monies and forfeiting your day in court.
 Important Note: If you retain an attorney in a timely manner to fight your 100 MPH + traffic citation, then you personally WILL NOT have to appear at any of the court proceedings, including the initial court date on your traffic ticket.
 Penal Code Section 977 allows a license California attorney to make any and all necessary court appearances in your absence!

 Speed Enforced by CHP Aircraft (and Ground Units):